 - Radioactive Substances

 That concludes this brief blog on what the different materials covered by COSHH are and why they are covered.
 When dealing with substances and materials regulated by COSHH, it is very important to make sure that you have the right equipment to deal with and manage these substances, such as using a COSHH Cabinet to store them.
-These cabinets are especially designed for the safe storage of these hazardous substances; for more information, you can view our range of COSHH Cabinets here today.
+These flammable storage cabinets are especially designed for the safe storage of these hazardous substances; for more information, you can view our range of COSHH Cabinets here today.